Bit of a difference eh?

 A lot of people think only people with afro hair really need to oil it or it’s only to be lightly used as a finishing product.
 Wrong.
 If you have thick hair that’s coarse or frizzy/fluffy this will be like a drink in the desert for it!

-You want hair to be as wet as possible, without it actually dripping, so gently pat hair with a towel.
-Either poor hair oil onto palms, rub together and spread through hair or if that sounds scary, mist all over with a spray oil, paying special attention to the ends.
+You want hair to be as wet as possible, without it actually dripping.
+Gently pat or scrunch hair dry with a short-pile towel or t-shirt, depending on the porosity of your hair (how much water it holds).
+Either poor hair oil onto palms, rub together and spread through hair or if you have fine hair mist all over with oil from a spray bottle, paying special attention to the ends.

 I’m using Pierre’s Apothecary, Argan Renewing Hair Treatment Mist or olive oil when my hair is freshly bleached or very fluffy as it has a thicker consistency.